railsbridge-boston/railsbridge-boston/views/installfest/command_prompt.markdown

 ls
 ```

+This displays the full directory path to your current directory, which is your home directory (pwd stands for Print Working Directory):

 ```text
 pwd
 ```
-This displays the full directory path to your current directory, which is your home directory.

 ```text
 cd /